fuzihaofzh/paper-arxiv/README.md

 ```

 ## Usage
 Here is a small example showing how to manage your file.
-For more details plseas refer to `pa --h`
+For more details plseas refer to `pa --help`
 ```bash
 cd your_floder_storing_pdf_files
 pa add slide.pdf